microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Tomographic imaging

-For this study, we imaged all samples with different Bruker SkyScan X-ray microcomputed tomography scanners.
+For this study, we imaged all samples with different Bruker SkyScan X-ray microcomputed tomography scanners (all from Bruker microCT N.V., Kontich, Belgium).
 An overview of the imaging and reconstruction parameters is given in the text below.
 Imaging parameters are mentioned briefly below and summarized in detail in a table given in the [Supplementary Materials].

 ### Animal preparation and perfusion of contrast agent μAngiofil
 The vasculature of all animals was instilled with the iodine-based contrast agent μAngiofil (Fumedica AG, Switzerland).

-The contrast agent was prepared according to the manufacturer's instructions by mixing two components ('Contrast Solution' and 'PU') in a preparation step.
+The contrast agent μAngiofil was prepared following the manufacturer's instructions by first combining the two components 'Contrast Solution' and 'PU'.
-These pre-mixed components are then mixed together with a hardener during instillation into the cannulated animal vascular system.
+These pre-mixed components were then mixed with a hardener immediately before instillation into the cannulated vascular system of the animals.
-Perfusion was performed using a syringe pump to ensure reproducible flow rates (1–1.5 ml/min).
+Perfusion was conducted using a syringe pump to maintain consistent flow rates between 1 and 1.5 ml/min, ensuring reproducibility across experiments.

 The perfusion of the animals was performed as previously described [@doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017].
 Heparinized animals were deeply anesthetized (details on anesthezia for each animal model are given below).